Jänschwalde Power Station: Overview

 The power station was built by VEB BMK Kohle und Energie (de) between 1976 and 1988.
 Between the German reunification and the mid-1990s, modern environmental technology was adopted, making higher energy efficiency possible.
 Despite this, the power station has the fifth-lowest ratio of energy efficiency to CO_{2} emission in Europe due to the low quality lignite fuel, according to a study by the WWF.

 Jänschwalde power station predominantly fires raw brown coal from nearby open-pit mining in Jänschwalde and Cottbus to the north.
 At full load, the power station burns approximately 80,000 tons of brown coal a day.
 From one kilogram of brown coal about one kilowatt-hour of electrical energy is produced.
 The yearly power output lies around 22 billion kWh (22 TWh) when active.
 The waste heat is used for district heating in Cottbus.

 The power station was reactivated during the 2022 energy crisis, and turned off in July 2023.
 In October 2023, one 500 MW unit was restarted, and another was made ready to start.

 The site formerly featured three obsolete 300 m chimneys.
 These were gradually dismantled in a complex process between 2002 and 2007, as conventional demolition was not possible on the site for space reasons.
 A unique procedure was introduced for this task: the chimneys were broken down from the top to a height of 50 m by a special mechanism equipped with excavators which works round the edges of the chimneys, after which the remaining stacks were demolished by conventional means.

 A 1 GW / 4 GWh battery energy storage system is scheduled for 2028.

+On 1 September 2026 rockets were found at a substation near the plant one of which had carried a wire from the ground towards a power line.